Accounting (ACCT)

 Prerequisites: ACCT 202.

-Development of a foundational understanding of Generally Accepted Accounting Principles and their application to external financial statements.
+Development of an intermediate understanding of Generally Accepted Accounting Principles and their application to external financial statements.

 Prerequisites: ACCT 201.